gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 RFC Editor independently of the IETF Standards Process.
 (See Section 4.)

 n.
-"IETF Intellectial Property Management": IETF IPM, the role of holding and administering the intellectual property rights for the IETF.
+"IETF Intellectual Property Management": IETF IPM, the role of holding and administering the intellectual property rights for the IETF.

 o.
-"IETF Intellectual Property Managment Corporation": IETF IPMC, A Delaware corporation established in 2023 as the legal entity supporting the IETF IPM role and the successor entity to the IETF Trust.
+"IETF Intellectual Property Management Corporation": IETF IPMC, A Delaware corporation established in 2023 as the legal entity supporting the IETF IPM role and the successor entity to the IETF Trust.